Vismuttesla/Online_restaurant_managment/README.md

 7. to access staff's menu enter phone number : +998941789608  password: 123

-with Manager's menu you can add new  tables and  new meals or change specification of table and meal with Customer's menu you can order meals and tables with Staff's menu you can see which customer order  which table and which meals
+with Manager's menu you can add new  tables and  new meals or change specification of table and meal

+ with Customer's menu you can order meals and tables

+with Staff's menu you can see which customer order  which table and which meals.
      Moreover you can finish order with done button on Staff's